 A block is bad when it contains a part of a head block but not the whole of it.
-We avoid dealing with bad blocks-dednat6 never creates a block object that is "bad".
+We avoid dealing with bad blocks - dednat6 never creates a block object that is "bad".

 Each head has a processor.
-Executing a head block means running it through the processor associated with its head.
-Executing an arbitrary (non-bad) block means executing each head block in it, one at a time, in order.
-Note: the code for executing non-bad arbitrary blocks was a bit tricky to implement, as executing a '%L'-block may change the set of heads and the processors associated to heads.
+Executing a head block means running it through the processor associated its head.
+Executing an arbitrary (non-bad) block means executing each head block in it one at a time, in order.
+Note: the code for executing nonbad arbitrary blocks was a bit tricky to implement, as executing a '%L'-block may change the set of heads and the processors associated to heads.

 A texfile block is a block that refers to the whole of the current .tex file, and that has an extra field nline that points to the first line that dednat6 hasn't processed yet.
-If foo.tex has 234 lines then the texfile block for foo.tex starts as: Block {i=1, j=234, nline=1} is
+If foo.tex has 234 lines then

+Block {i=1, j=234, nline=1}

-We saw in sections 1 and 2.2 that the "output" of a %:-block is a series of '\defded's and the "output" of a %D-block is a series of '\defdiags's.
+We saw in sections 1 and 2.2 that the "output" of a %:-block is a series of '\defded's and the "out-The output of the first %:-block above is a $defded{\pi}$ of a %D-block is a series of 'defdiags's.
 We can generalize this.
 For example, the "output" of

+%L output [[\def\Foo{F00}]]

-%L output [[\def\Foo{FOO}]] %L output [[\def\Bar{BAR}]]
+%L output [[\def\Bar{BAR}]]